MakenzieRoberts/S3_Data-Structures_Sprint1/README.md

    ```
    node app
    ```
-4. To view the web form, visit the local server in your browser using the URL:
+4. To view the web form, visit the local server in your browser with the URL:

    ```
    http://localhost:3000/
    ```
-5. To exit, navigate to your terminal and press ```CTRL + C```
+5. To exit, navigate to your terminal and press ```CTRL + C```.

 ## Contributers